kbighorse/working-with-me/README.md

 4. Text Message
 5. Email

+Despite working with computers for a living, I'm actually not the best typist, so I prefer verbal conversations over typed ones, especially for remote work.

-I respond to email a few designed times per day.
+I respond to email a few designated times per day.
+If it's urgent and we're in the office, let's talk in person.
+Working remotely, video chat or phonecall is best.

-I prefer straight talk over glad-handing or beating around the bush.
+To improve concentration, I take a lot of hand-written notes and avoid bringing my computer into meetings.
+I've also found that writing stuff by hand has a uniquely quieting effect when I'm faced with large, complex tasks.

 I try my best to not discuss work topics outside of work (this includes lunchtime), unless you want to.
 I'm a big believer in having healthy work/life partitions, and in no way do I interpret this as a lack of dedication to your job.

 I always welcome company at the lunch table, even when it looks like I'm busy on my phone (I'm probably just browsing Twitter).